icenel/EDPagingView/README.md

 ```

 Yes, it works, but the views are not cached and not reusable.
 Adding more and more view, will cause choppy scrolling animation.
 Not only that, the memory used is increasing everytime you add subviews.
-Imagine you have 10,000 subviews in the scrollviews lazy loaded, that takes a considerable memory consumption.
+Imagine you have 10,000 subviews in the scrollview lazy loaded, that takes a considerable memory consumption.

 ##Solution
 With <b>EDPagingView</b>, your pages are automatically cached.
 And you can use reusable identifier to reuse the page.<br>